LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

         TOKENIZE_WORD_LIMIT: 2

     L3PARAMS:
-        SAMPLE_SIZE: 100 #  size to sample and identify date time format in a column
+        SAMPLE_SIZE: 100 #  size to sample values from a column and identify date time
-        DF_SAMPLE_SIZE: 10 # size to sample and
+        DF_SAMPLE_SIZE: 10 # size to sample values from a column and use for prompt creation in identifying dimension and measure

     FILE_TYPE:
         FILE_ENCODING: 'iso-8859-1'